Best Horizontal Carry Knives – Continuous Update

 Vosteed Mink

 The Mink is a knife I have been excited about for quite a while.
-I first handled a prototype version of it at Blade Show in 2022.
-It impressed me at the time, and the final version is even better.
+I first handled a prototype version of it at Blade Show in 2022, and really liked the size and feel.

-It’s a lightweight and comfy little thing that makes a handy backpacking, fishing or camping knife.
-It is also a great small game hunting knife.
+It’s a lightweight and comfy little thing that makes a handy backpacking, fishing, or camping knife.
+It’s also a great small game hunting knife.
+It has a pretty subtle clip point blade shape.
+There’s just enough of a shift starting a third of the way up the blade to give the thumb a more comfortable angle when it rests on the spine.

 About the Sheath